hannutt/FlaskApi/README.md

 in the reading view you can choose whether you want to see the database data in the table, in small or large font, and the background color of the table can also be changed.

 Make the text more readable.
 Normally, MongoDB displays characters like { }, () etc. next to the data.
-The checkbox option pretty text removes these characters using a for-loop and a javaScript replace methods
+The checkbox option beautiful text removes these characters using for-loops, RegEX statements, and JavaScript replacement methods.

-JavaScript search function.
-The function uses the window.find method and highlights the found words in yellow.